Ideefixze/TutorialUnityMultiplayer/tutorial.md

 #### B - server is authoritative
 *I will send what I want to do with my game data and the server will resend all the operations again to me and other players...*

-I heal my avatar, so I send it to the server.
+>I heal my avatar, so I send it to the server.
 Server resends this order to me and my enemy.
 What if he tries to attack me and kill me?
 He also sends his order that he wants to attack me to the server.
 So our server got two messages and it will resend them in order they arrived so there is little chance that we both have different versions of game state.
 We will both see what server saw.

 This makes our client "stupid" in accepting what I want to do while the server has the authority over (pretty much) everything.
 We don't even have to run our calculations on data locally as server will do it for us and we can only focus on displaying data.
 This is how browser multiplayer games are so lightweight.

-There is a lot of variations of this "server is authoritative" idea, but I think you get what it is all about.

 Any drawbacks?
 It is slower and gives some input lag.
 This is not a perfect solution if game takes place in realtime and there are a lots of calculations which can be non-deterministic (floats).
 Consider doing **client-side predictions**.
 Any multiplayer solution you take you still have to handle situations where client data diverge from server data and even **authoritative server** can't make sure that everything would be consistent and would go smoothly.